huaxiaz/Grokking_Algorithm_repo/README.md

 # Grokking_Algorithm_repo
-Notes and Codes for "Grokking Algorithms: An illustrated guide for programmers and other curious people", written by Aditya Y. Bhargava.
+Notes and Codes based on "Grokking Algorithms: An illustrated guide for programmers and other curious people", written by Aditya Y. Bhargava.